fishcakez/sbroker/README.md

 `sbroker` provides a simple interface to match processes.
 One party calls `sbroker:ask/1` and the counterparty `sbroker:ask_r/1`.
-If a match is found both return `{go, Ref, Pid, RelativeTime, SojournTime}`, where `SojournTime` is the time spent in `native` time units waiting for a match, `RelativeTime` is the theoretical sojourn time if using the sbroker had no overhead, in `native` time units, `Pid` is the other process in the match and `Ref` is the transaction reference.
+If a match is found both return `{go, Ref, Pid, RelativeTime, SojournTime}`. `Ref` is the transaction reference. `Pid` is the other process in the match, which can be changed by using `sbroker:ask/2` and `sbroker:ask_r/2`. `SojournTime` is the time spent waiting for a match and `RelativeTime` is the theoretical sojourn time if using the sbroker had no overhead.
 If no match is found, returns `{drop, SojournTime}`.
+The time unit for `SojournTime` and `RelativeTime` is set by the `time_unit` start option to a broker, defaulting to the VM's native unit.

 Processes calling `sbroker:ask/1` are only matched with a process calling `sbroker:ask_r/1` and vice versa.